Philippine court allows military deal with U.S. as sides meet in Washington

-MANILA/WASHINGTON The Philippines Supreme Court on Tuesday declared constitutional a security deal with the United States allowing an increased U.S. military presence in the former U.S. colony as tension rises in the South China Sea.
+MANILA/WASHINGTON The Philippines Supreme Court on Tuesday declared a security deal with the United States constitutional as protesters rallied, allowing an increased U.S. military presence in the former U.S. colony as tension rises in the South China Sea.

-Dozens of anti-U.S. activists held protests outside the court denouncing the deal as a de facto basing agreement that would make the Philippines a launching pad for military intervention in the region.

 Manila has long been a staunch U.S. ally and the pact is widely seen as important for both sides, worried by China's increasingly assertive pursuit of territorial claims in the disputed South China Sea.